Vansh507/SHL-Audio-Classification/README.md

 -Given 45–60 second speech recordings, the task is to predict a grammar proficiency score using acoustic features extracted from audio data.

 ## Dataset Structure
--The dataset (not included due to size and licensing constraints) is expected in the following format:
+The dataset (not included due to size and licensing constraints) is expected in the following format: dataset/

-dataset/
 ├── audios/
 │ ├── train/